seedy1/Saloon-Scheduler/README.md

 # Saloon-Scheduler
-The app is to have an appointment maker to schedule haircuts with barbers.
+A distributed microservcie app used to make appointments to schedule haircuts with barbers.
 This backend API can be extended to both an mobile application and web.

 - java version 11
 - spring version 2.6.3